 The College has a separate treasury management policy in place, which is appended to the Financial Regulations.
-All borrowing requires the authorisation of the Board and must comply with the requirements of the funding agreement.
+All borrowing requires the authorisation of the Board and must comply with the requirements of the funding agreement and HM Treasury's document 'Managing Public Money'.